 As someone who has moved abroad in twelve times, and dragged all her worldly goods to five of those destinations.
 I’ve learnt a few things along the way.
 I started out, many moons ago moving and travelling abroad with just the one suitcase.

 But, when I ended up with a more stable job in Amsterdam 10 years later, I also bought a flat.
-Finally creating a home, yet it didn’t stop my wanderlust.
-Just like I collect memories and habits of the places I visit, I started adding to my collection of worldly goods.
+Finally creating a home, while it didn’t stop my wanderlust.
+I did start collecting memories of the places I visited, adding to my collection of worldly goods.

 My belongings have no monetary value, but they do create an amalgamation of the many moments of my life and the places I’ve been.
 It’s this that travels around the world with me.
 Although I admit, that everything spends as much time in storage as does travelling and making a new place home.